-Under the Nature Conservation Act 1992 an offset may be required as a condition of your permit approval to compensate for unavoidable impacts on a protected plant species in the wild.
+Under the Act an offset may be required as a condition of your permit approval to compensate for unavoidable impacts on a protected plant species in the wild.
 An offset includes works or activities undertaken to counterbalance the ‘significant residual impacts’ of a clearing activity on a plant that is endangered or vulnerable wildlife.

 More information on conducting a flora survey

 - WildNet data entry form (XLS, 543KB)